tansudasli/uiux-sandbox/README.md

 There are 2 specific design challanges for demo-translator-app.

-1. UX problem between Event and many Conferences.
+1. UX problem between Event and many Conferences (one-2-many).
    - Solution a: Create an Event screen, then He/She clicks to see Conferences detail, then clicks to listen to translation.
    - Solution b: It is instagram style design.
 Requires smart filtering with ML classification models, and He/She sees all events and condeferences on the same screen.
         - so overcome complexity w/ smart dynamic filtering